-To begin, click the Small, Medium, or Large link under the picture at left.
+To begin, click the Small, Medium, or Large link or PLAY GAME button under the picture at left.
 This opens the game in a pop-up window.
 Wait for the game to load, then click the "Play Game" button.

 Jump pegs one at a time to remove them from the puzzle board.
 Masters of this puzzle leave a single peg at the end.

 Strategy puzzles like Peg Triangle train important brain skills like logical thinking.
 If you like this game, you might also enjoy the other free puzzle and board games on this site such as Bloxorz, Daily Jigsaw, and 3D Logic.

 HOW TO PLAY: You goal in Peg Triangle solitaire is figure out a pattern of peg jumping that leaves the fewest number of pegs on the triangular board.